TechxArtisanStudio/Openterface_it/docs/roadmap.md

 # Roadmap

-Lavoro in corso
+Lavori in corso
-In arrivo.
+Prossimamente in arrivo.